Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Ergodicity in Isolated Quantum Systems

 where $\{\ket{\psi_\alpha}_{\ma}\}$ and $\{\ket{\psi_\alpha}_{\mb}\}$ are orthonormal sets of wavefunctions on the subsystems $\ma$ and $\mb$ respectively, $\lambda_{\alpha}$'s are non-negative real numbers, and $\chi$ is known as the Schmidt rank of the wavefunction.
 For a normalized state $\ket{\psi}$, we always have $\sumal{\alpha = 1}{\chi}{\lambda_\alpha^2} = 1$.
 The (von Neumann) Entanglement Entropy (EE) $S$ of the state $\ket{\psi}$ over this bipartition is defined as

 where $\rho_{\ma}$ is the reduced density matrix over subsystem $\ma$.
 Ground states of gapped quantum many-body systems are known to exhibit a so-called ``area-law" scaling of the EE, where $S$ scales proportionally to the area of the subsystem $\ma$, which, in one-dimension implies that $S$ is independent of the subsystem size.
-On the other hand, the EE in ground states of critical gapless systems typically exhibit logarithmic violations of the area-law, i.e. $S$ scales with the area times the logarithm of the volume of the subsystem $\ma$~\cite{calabrese2009entanglement}.
+On the other hand, the EE in ground states of critical gapless systems typically exhibit logarithmic violations of the area-law, i.e., $S$ scales with the area times the logarithm of the volume of the subsystem $\ma$~\cite{calabrese2009entanglement, eisert2010colloquium}.
 For highly excited states of non-integrable models, ETH predicts a ``volume law" scaling of $S$ i.e. it scales proportionally to the volume of the subsystem $\mA$.
 This is a direct consequence of the reduced density matrix discussed in Eq.~(\ref{eq:thermalization}).
 In fact, for states in the middle of the spectrum, $\beta = 0$ in Eq.~(\ref{eq:thermalization}), and thus their EE is typically observed to be close to $S_{\textrm{th}}$, the mean EE of states in the Hilbert space~\cite{page1993}, also known as the Page entropy, which is close to the maximum possible entropy $S_{\textrm{max}}$.
 For a one-dimensional system with $L$ spin-$\frac{1}{2}$'s and $L_{\mA} = L/2$ spin-$\frac{1}{2}$'s in subsystem $\ma$, these values are known to be

-Note that when $L_{\mA}/L$ is kept constant, $S_{\textrm{th}}$ and $S_{\textrm{max}}$ typically differ by an $L$-independent constant that only depends on the fraction $L_{\mA}/L$ and the properties of the Hilbert space~\cite{page1993, morampudi2020universal}; hence eigenstates in the middle of the spectrum are almost always maximally entangled.
+Note that when $L_{\mA}/L$ is kept constant, $S_{\textrm{th}}$ and $S_{\textrm{max}}$ typically differ by an $L$-independent constant that only depends on the fraction $L_{\mA}/L$ and the properties of (e.g., the constraints on) the full Hilbert space~\cite{page1993, morampudi2020universal}; hence eigenstates in the middle of the spectrum are almost always maximally entangled.
 Entanglement also plays an important role in understanding the structure of QMBS eigenstates.
 For example, most of the QMBS eigenstates that we review have exact Matrix Product States (MPS) representations~\cite{schollwock2011density, verstraete2008matrix, orus2014practical, perezgarcia2007matrix}.
 An MPS wavefunction $\ket{\psi}$ (with open boundary conditions) can be written as